postmalloc/skeletonide/README.md

 | Scikit-image `morphology.skeletonize` | **2073 ms**     | NA              |
 | Skeletonide                           | 3786 ms         | **210 ms**     |

-The scheduling inside the Halide pipeline for can be adjusted more by trial-and-error to achieve better CPU times.
-However, skeletonide on GPU performs roughly 10x faster than the scikit-image's CPU implemetation.
+The scheduling of the Halide pipeline can be further tweaked through trial-and-error to achieve better CPU times.
+The slow performance on the CPU is partly explained by the fact that the pipeline only represents a single pass of the thinning algorithm.
+There is significant time penalty in handling the iterations from the outside as illustrated in `spook.cpp`.
+However, on the GPU, Skeletonide performs roughly 10x faster than the scikit-image's CPU implemetation without major modifications.
 Not a level playing field, obviously.

 The output on the scikit-image's horse mask: